HAL-42/AlchemyCat/README.md

 * The type of config is `Cfg2Tune`, a subclass of `Config`.
 * For grid search parameters, use `Param2Tune([v1, v2, ...])` with optional values `v1, v2, ...`.

-The tunable config above will search a parameter space of size 3×2=6 and generate these 6 sub-configurations:
+The tunable config above will search a parameter space of size 3×2=6 and generate these 6 sub-configs:
 ```text
 batch_size  epochs  child_configs
 128         5       configs/tune/tune_bs_epoch/batch_size=128,epochs=5/cfg.pkl